A multistate approach to disability insurance reserving with information delays: Setup

 which is the time $t$ value of the payments generated by $(X^t_s)_{s \leq t}$.
-We then specify the transaction time cash flow $\mathcal{B} : \Omega \times t \mapsto \mathbb{R}$ such that
+We then specify the transaction time cash flow $\mathcal{B} : \Omega \times \mathbb{R}_+ \mapsto \mathbb{R}$ such that

 The payments $\mathcal{B}$ are constructed such that the accumulated payments in real-time are always congruent with the most recent marked point process history.
 The way discounting is incorporated is closely connected to the notion of no arbitrage; the insurance company should not be able to keep the additional interest that they would earn by delaying the payout of benefits, so payments are accumulated with interest from the relevant historical time to the current observational time.
-An explicit construction of such a $\mathcal{B}$ and further discussions are given in~\citet{Buchardt.etal:2023a}.
-That their definition of $\mathcal{B}$ satisfies Equation~\eqref{eq:cashflow} follows by using their Proposition 5.3 upon dividing with $\kappa(t)$ on both sides and taking the difference between evaluating in $0$ and $t$ to see